visgl/deck.gl/docs/developer-guide/building-apps.md

 Note that tree-shaking still has limitations:

-* At least in webpack, tree shaking is done by the uglifierm, which is typically only run on production builds, so it is typically not possible to assess the benefits of tree shaking during development.
+* At least in webpack, tree shaking is done by the uglifier, which is typically only run on production builds, so it is typically not possible to assess the benefits of tree shaking during development.
 In addition, this makes it even harder to make statements about bundle size impact from looking at bundle sizes in development builds.
 The recommendation is to always measure impact on your final production builds.
 * Static dependency analyzers err on the side of safety and will still include any symbol it is not sure will never be used.
 * This is compounded by the fact that there are side effects in various language feature that complicate or defeat current static dependency analysis techniques, causing "dead code" to still be bundled.
 The good news is that the analyzers are getting better.
 * Naturally, an application that uses all the functionality offered by the library will benefit little from tree shaking, whereas a small app that only uses a few layers should expect bigger savings.